TetsuyaOdaka/style-transfer-gatys/README.md

  The purpose is further research of Gatsy's article.
- So code is very simple to modify and for that reason, the sophisticated functions of chainer(i.e. updater, trainer) are not used.
+ So source code keeps very simple for modification and for that reason, the sophisticated functions of chainer(i.e. updater, trainer) are not used.

  ## Results
  ### Original Image